antimof/UxPlay/README.txt

 =========

-1.47 2022-02-05 Added -FPSdata option to display (in the terminal) regular reports sent by the client about video streaming performance.\
+1.47 2022-02-05 Added -FPSdata option to display (in the terminal) regular reports sent by the client about video streaming performance.
 Internal cleanups of processing of video packets received from the client.
-Added -reset n option to reset the connection after n ntp timeouts (also reset after ECONNRESET error in video stream).
+Added -reset n option to reset the connection after n ntp timeouts (also reset after "connection reset by peer" error in video stream).

 1.46 2022-01-20 Restore pre-1.44 behavior (1.44 may have broken hardware
 acceleration): once again use decodebin in the video pipeline; introduce